HP, Dow, Under Armour among nearly 200 companies speaking out against voting law changes in Texas, other states

 Patrick added:.
 “The majority of Texans support maintaining the integrity of our elections, which is why I made it a priority this legislative session.
 Senate Bill 7 includes comprehensive reforms that will ensure voting in Texas is consistent statewide and secure.”

-Texas state Sen. Bryan Hughes (R-Mineola), who wrote the bill, also criticized American’s statement in a tweet Thursday night.
+Texas state Sen. Bryan Hughes (R-Mineola), who wrote the bill, also criticized American’s statement in a tweet Thursday night, and suggested the company hadn’t even read the bill.

 Ward said that while critics have suggested companies were slow to respond, the public has not historically expected companies to focus on voting access.
 But Albright hopes more of Corporate America will follow Chenault’s admonition that “there can be no middle ground” and expects concrete action beyond issuing statements or signing a letter.